tanaypatel01032005/Big-Data-Engg/README.md

 This project demonstrates:

-* Practical data cleaning and enrichment techniques
+* Practical data cleaning and enrichment
-* Multi-source fallback strategies
+* Multi-layer fallback strategies
 * Handling inconsistent real-world metadata
 * Relational database design
 * API-based data access
-* Command-line interface development
+* CLI-based data pipelines
 * End-to-end data engineering workflows

 ---

+## 🎓 Conclusion

+BookFinder addresses a real-world data quality problem using a structured engineering pipeline.
+It converts incomplete library metadata into an enriched, queryable system exposed through an API.
+The project emphasizes **robustness, reproducibility, and practical constraints**, making it suitable for both academic evaluation and portfolio presentation.

 ---

-## 🎓 Conclusion

-BookFinder takes a messy, real-world problem (incomplete data) and solves it using a structured engineering pipeline.
-It transforms raw text into a live, usable API service, demonstrating the full lifecycle of backend data engineering.
-This project focuses on **robustness, reproducibility, and practical design** rather than idealized assumptions, making it suitable for academic evaluation as well as portfolio presentation.
+If you want, next I can:

+* Add a **viva-ready explanation paragraph**
+* Create a **system diagram slide**
+* Or tighten this further for **maximum grading impact**